-The Challenge of Change Management
+The Challenge of Managing Change

 Organizations are expanding globally to access markets in all regions of the world, and new technologies are introduced every day that stimulate new opportunities.
 Some industries are consolidating and others are deregulating.